bcdavasconcelos/DEVONthink-3/Applescripts/Filter tabs in think windows (for Alfred Workflow).md

 			repeat with theTab in theTabs -- inner loop -- collecting info on each tab

 				try

-					set TabID to the id of theTab -- preparing the argument set FullID to WinID & "," & TabID -- preparing the argument set theSubtitle to "In " & (class of theWin) set theName to name of content record in theTab -- preparing the display info if theSubtitle is "In document window" then set the theName to my change_case(theName, "upper") set theSubtitle to theSubtitle & space & (index of theWin) -- preparing the display info set theName to my replaceText(theName, "\"", "")
+					set TabID to the id of theTab -- preparing the argument set theName to name of content record in theTab -- preparing the display info set theName to my replaceText(theName, "\"", "")

+					set theSubtitle to "In " & (class of theWin) if theSubtitle is "In document window" then set the theName to my change_case(theName, "upper") set theSubtitle to theSubtitle & space & (index of theWin) -- preparing the display info

+					set theArg to WinID & "," & TabID -- preparing the argument
-					set theString to "{
+					set theString to my json_string(theName, theSubtitle, theArg)
-				        \"title\": \"" & theName & "\",
-				        \"subtitle\": \"" & theSubtitle & "\",
-				        \"arg\":  \"" & FullID & "\",
-				        },"

 					set theStrings to theStrings & theString & return